 400 m Return

-This walk drops steeply from Perry’s Lookdown, with views of Lockleys Pylon on the opposite side of the valley, then climbs up to Lockleys Pylon, with views back over Perry’s Lookdown.
+This walk drops steeply from Perry’s Lookdown, with views of Lockley Pylon on the opposite side of the valley, then climbs up to Lockley Pylon, with views back over Perry’s Lookdown.
 The track has some fantastic views up and down the Grose Valley, and an excellent half way point, in the majestic Blue Gum Forest.